jeltechnologies/sheetmusic/README.md

 - Copy the complied WAR file to tomcat/webapps.

 ## Configuration
-- Create a YAML file with the following contents, change the dataFolder to the location where you store the data files.
+- Create a YAML file with the following contents, change `dataFolder` to the location where you store the data files.
 - ```
   dataFolder: C:\Projects\Geoservices\data
   useDatabase: false